Efficiently Coloring the Intersection of a General Matroid and Combinatorial Matroids: Generalized Edmonds' Algorithm for Coloring a Single Matroid

 {\bf Definition of Updating Along $P$:} Let $P = (x_1, x_2, \dots, x_{\ell})$ be a source-sink path in $G$.
 The updated coloring $c \Delta P$ is computed by coloring $x_2$ with the color of $x_1$, and coloring $x_i$ with the color of $x_{i-1}$ in $c$ for all $3 \leq i \leq \ell$.

 We now show that upon updating the current coloring $c$ along an arbitrary color-chordless source-sink path $P$, the resulting coloring $c \Delta P$ is still feasible.
-This is a key lemma for enabling our generalization of Edmonds' algorithm.
+This follows directly from Lemma 13.1.11 in \cite{FRANK20121875} but we include a full proof for completeness.

 \begin{lemma} Let $c$ be a feasible coloring of $i$ elements in $M$.
 Let $G$ be the Edmonds digraph of $M, c$.
 Let $P = (x_1, x_2, \dots, x_{\ell} )$ be a color-chordless source-sink path in $G$.
-Then $c \Delta P$ is a feasible coloring of $i+1$ elements in $M$. \end{lemma}
+Then $c \Delta P$ is a feasible coloring of $q+1$ elements in $M$. \end{lemma}

 \begin{proof} The proof structure is as follows.
 First, we assume for sake of contradiction that $c \Delta P$ is not feasible in $M$, and find the first element which is not feasibly recolored.
-Next, we study two circuits (see \Cref{def:circuit}) $C, C'$ in $M$ containing this element.
-Lastly, we appeal to the Matroid Circuit Axiom (\Cref{fact:mca}) to produce a third circuit $C''$ in $M$, which we use to establish the contradiction.
+Next, we study two circuits (see Definition \ref{def:circuit}) $C, C'$ in $M$ containing this element.
+Lastly, we appeal to the Matroid Circuit Axiom (Fact \ref{fact:mca}) to produce a third circuit $C''$ in $M$, which we use to establish the contradiction.

-Note $c \Delta P$ is a coloring of $i+1$ elements, because $x_2, x_3, \dots, x_{\ell-1}$ remain colored and $x_\ell$ becomes colored.
+Note $c \Delta P$ is a coloring of $q+1$ elements, because $x_2, x_3, \dots, x_{\ell-1}$ remain colored and $x_\ell$ becomes colored.
 Assume for the sake of contradiction that $c \Delta P$ is not feasible in $M$.
 Recolor $x_2, x_3, \dots, x_{\ell}$ according to $P$ sequentially, and let $x_t$ be the first element for which recoloring $x_t$ makes the coloring infeasible.
 Suppose $x_t$ is recolored with color $j$.

 Let $S_j \in \mathcal{I}$ be the $j$th color class in $c$, and $S_j' \in \mathcal{I}$ be the $j$th color class immediately prior to recoloring $x_{t-1}$.
 Note $t \geq 3$, because recoloring $x_2$ with color $x_1$ is a feasible recoloring by definition of $G$.
 Thus $S_j \cup \{x_t\} \notin \mathcal{I}$ because of the existence of arc $(x_{t-1}, x_t)$ in $G$, so there exists a circuit $C \subseteq S_j \cup \{x_t\}$ containing $x_t$.
 Further, no elements in $C-\{x_t\}$ are recolored before $x_{t-1}$.
 This is because all elements $x \in C-\{x_t\}$ have $S_j - \{x\} \cup \{x_t\} \in \mathcal{I}$, and thus $(x, x_t) \in A$.
 Therefore if $x_h \in C - \{x_t\}$ for some $h \leq t-2$, then $(x_h, x_t) \in A$ would be a color-chord of $P$, a contradiction.
 Thus $C - \{x_t\} \subseteq S_j'$.